accentureshark/mentor/README.md

 ### IDE configuration

-A JSON version of these server settings is available at `backend/src/main/resources/mcp-servers.json`.
-This file can be used directly with the VSCode or IntelliJ MCP client plugins to keep the IDE configuration in sync with the application's `application.yml`.
+The backend now loads its MCP server list from `backend/src/main/resources/mcp-servers.json`.
+This same file can be used directly with the VSCode or IntelliJ MCP client plugins so the IDE stays in sync with the running application.

 ## Usage